 - Is there an available security app for remote viewing on your mobile device?

-- What alerts do they offer and are they customizable?
+- What alerts are offered, and are they customizable?

 - Is the camera always on with a continuous power supply?